Alewife (fish)

-The alewife (Alosa pseudoharengus) is an anadromous species of herring found in North America.
+The alewife (Alosa pseudoharengus; : alewives) is an anadromous species of herring found in North America.
 It is one of the "typical" North American shads, attributed to the subgenus Pomolobus of the genus Alosa.
 As an adult it is a marine species found in the northern West Atlantic Ocean, moving into estuaries before swimming upstream to breed in freshwater habitats, but some populations live entirely in fresh water.
 It is best known for its invasion of the Great Lakes by using the Welland Canal to bypass Niagara Falls.
 Here, its population surged, peaking between the 1950s and 1980s to the detriment of many native species of fish.
-In an effort to control them biologically, Pacific salmon were introduced, only partially successfully.
+In an effort to control it biologically, Pacific salmon were introduced, only partially successfully.
 As a marine fish, the alewife is a US National Marine Fisheries Service "Species of Concern".

 Description

 Alewife reach a maximum standard length (SL) of about 40 cm, but have a typical SL of about 30 cm.
 The front of the body is deep and larger than other fish found in the same waters.

 Alewife have bronze-colored heads and a grey-blue to greyish green dorsum.
 A humeral spot is often present.
 The tongue does not bear teeth.
 The peritoneum is light-colored with spots to dusky-appearing, an internal feature that distinguishes alewife from blueback herring (Alosa aestivalis), which have a dark peritoneum.
 The otolith is shaped like a letter "L", unlike its hooked shape in A. aestivalis.
 Additionally, the eye is larger than that of A. aestivalis; the width of the eye often exceeds the length of the snout in A. pseudoharengus.